 If this conclusion is correct, the land of Zarahemla occupied the Atlantic slope of Central America, from the Gulf of Mexico to the Mosquito coast on the Caribbean Gulf.
-The city of Zarahemla may have been about where the ruins of Palenque are found, and the immediate region around the city was also known as Zarahemla.
+The city of Zarahemla was about where the ruins of Palenque are found, and the immediate region around the city was also known as Zarahemla.
 The river Sidon may then be identified with the Usumacinta river.

-The immense distances are no obstacle to the acceptance of this view, for it is known as a fact that the so-called Maya "empire" at one time "extended over the greater part of Central America."
+The immense distances are no obstacle to the acceptance of this view, for it is known that the so-called Maya "empire" at one time "extended over the greater part of Central America.\\

-The domain of the Incas, Nadaillac estimates at 3,000 miles by 400,7 with a population of eight million souls.
-And of the mound builders of North America he says, to prove that they had widely extended commerce: "Beneath the same mounds we find the copper of Lake Superior, the mica of the Alleghanies, the obsidian of Mexico, and the pearls and shells of the Gulf."8 could certainly make an occasional trip across the narrow strip that separated their country from the land of Nephi, in Lehi.
+The domain of the Incas, Nadaillac estimates at 3,000 miles by 400, † with a population of eight million souls.
+And of the mound builders of North America he says, to prove that they had a widely extended commerce: "Beneath the same mounds we find the copper of Lake Superior, the mica of the Alleghanies, the obsidian of Mexico, and the pearls and shells of the Gulf."
+The entire distance between Tehuantepec and South America is about 1500 miles.
+If travelers could make about 900 miles in forty days, they could certainly make an occasional trip across the narrow strip that separated their country from the land of Nephi, in Lehi.